clj-grenada/lib-grenada/doc/tutorial.md

 explanation](https://github.com/clj-grenada/grenada-spec/blob/devel/NewModel.md)
 of Things, Aspects and Bars.

 Checkpoint: by now you should have understood that we're dealing with Things.
-They have coordinates that link them to concrete Clojure Things.
-They have Aspects that tell about what a Thing represents and what it means.
-They have Bars that hold arbitrary, but meaningful data.
-They are packaged up in Datadoc JARs.
+A Thing has coordinates that link it to a concrete Clojure Thing.
+A Thing has Aspects that tell about what it represents and what it means.
+A Thing has Bars that hold arbitrary, but meaningful, data.
+Things are packaged up in Datadoc JARs.
 (If you're very puzzled at this point, please tell me your problems and I'll do my best to improve the documentation.)

 ## Step 3: Write additional documentation

-You want to write beginner documentation for all the Things in clojure.core.
+You want to write beginner documentation for all the Things in `clojure.core`.
-First you need to settle on an input format.
-For ease of editing, we settle on one file per Thing, containing its coordinates, calling forms and doc string.
+First you need to think up an input format.
+You could use EDN directly, but for ease of editing we settle on one file per Thing, containing its coordinates, calling forms and doc string.
 The markup language will be [CommonMark](http://commonmark.org/).
 Example for the file `concat.md`:

     ["org.clojure" "clojure" "1.7.0" "clj" "clojure.core" "concat"]